 - Loss or impairment of physical or mental capacity

 Punitive damages are a bit harder to win in medical malpractice cases.
 To do so, the plaintiff must be able to prove that the defendant’s negligence was malicious in nature and was intended to harm the patient.
-The laws concerning punitive damages vary by state, but both Texas and South Carolina allow a plaintiff to sue for punitive damages.
-(In South Carolina, whether or not to award punitive damages is decided in a separate lawsuit.)
+The laws concerning punitive damages vary by state, but Texas allows a plaintiff to sue for punitive damages.
 Punitive damages are intended to be a punishment for the defendant and to discourage them or others from engaging in the same behavior.

 Medical Malpractice Attorneys